itsme-Muthu/Typing_Speed_Test/README.md

 ```
 Replace ```3000``` with the port number specified in your ```server.js``` file if it’s different.

+<b>Step 6: Start Typing!</b>
+- Begin a typing test by following the on-screen instructions.
+- After completing the test, view your metrics and see if you achieved a new highest WPM.
+- Use the "Try Again" button to reset and start a new test session.

 <b>Conclusion</b>
 You should now be able to use your Typing Test application locally.
 If you encounter any issues, ensure that all dependencies are installed correctly, and your MySQL database is set up as required.